proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

 * Generate a random list of symbolic commands, i.e. symbolic API calls.
 As we can see, `commands/1` generator takes as argument a module name.
   In this module we should describe everything PropEr needs to know about the SUT.
-Don't worry, usually it's not that much, only the information provided by the API.
+Don't worry, usually it's not that much!
-* Execute the list of commands, collecting the results of execution.
+* Execute the list of commands while collecting the results of execution.
 This is done by `run_commands/2`, a function that evaluates a symbolic command sequence according to an abstract state machine specification.
-  The function takes as arguments a module name (defining a model of the SUT) and the symbolic command sequence to be evaluated and returns a triple, which contains information about command execution.
+  The function takes as arguments a module name (defining the model of the SUT) and the symbolic command sequence to be evaluated and returns a triple, which contains information about command execution.
 * Each test should be self-contained.
 For this reason, almost every property